-Below is a list of the top 10 investment banks and best investment banks in the world.
-JPMorgan is the world’s largest investment bank by global investment banking fees.
+Below is a list of the top 10 full-service investment banks.
+JPMorgan is the world’s largest investment bank based on investment banking fees.

-3. Goldman Sachs is a global investment banking, securities and investment management firm.
-The Company provides a wide range of services to corporations, financial institutions, governments, and high-net worth individuals.
-It operates in the following four business segments: Investment Banking, Institutional Client Services, Investing & Lending and Investment Management.
+2. Goldman Sachs is a global investment banking, securities and investment management firm.
+The company provides a wide range of services to corporations, financial institutions, governments, and high-net worth individuals.
+It operates in four business segments: Investment Banking, Institutional Client Services, Investing & Lending and Investment Management.
 The Investment Banking Division is at the front end of Goldman Sachs’ client franchise.
-Investment Banking generated net revenues of $6.0 billion in 2013.
-The Company’s market capitalization was $77 billion as of June 30, 2014.
-The firm is headquartered in New York and maintains offices in all major financial centers around the world.
+Goldman Sachs was named the Best M&A Bank in the world for 2015 by Global Finance.
+Investment banking fees were $5.97 billion in 2015.
+The company’s market capitalization is $64 billion (July 8, 2016).

-5. Citigroup is a global diversified financial services holding company with over 200 million customer accounts in 160 countries.
+5. Citigroup is a global financial services holding company with over 200 million customer accounts.
 Citi's Institutional Clients Group (ICG) provides investment and corporate banking products and services to corporations, governments, financial institutions, and high-net-worth individuals.
 It is organized into five groups: Capital Markets Origination, Corporate and Investment Banking, Markets and Securities Services, Treasury and Trade Solutions and the Citi Private Bank.
-ICG reported commissions and fees of $4.5 billion and assets under custody of $14.3 trillion in 2013.
+Revenue from investment banking, which is part of Citi's Institutional Clients Group, was $4.37 billion in 2015.

-7. Credit Suisse Group is one of the most prestigious investment banks and is one of the largest wealth management firm in the world with total assets under management of CHF 1.293 trillion (3/2014).
+7. Credit Suisse Group is one of the most prestigious investment banks and one of the world’s largest wealth management firms with total assets under management of CHF 1.181 trillion (March 31, 2016).
 It operates through two global divisions: Private Banking & Wealth Management and Investment Banking.
 The Investment Banking division provides securities products and financial advisory services to corporations, governments, institutional investors and high-net-worth individuals.
 It offers debt and equity underwriting, mergers and acquisitions (M&A), sales and trading, divestitures, prime brokerage, capital raising, investment research and other services.
-As of June 30, 2014, Credit Suisse had a market cap of $52.6 billion.
+As of July 8, 2016, Credit Suisse had a market capitalization of $21 billion.

-9. Wells Fargo is the largest bank in world by market capitalization and is ranked No. 1, 2 or 3 in the U.S. for most of its products and services.
+9. Wells Fargo is the largest bank in world by market value.
+It is ranked No. 1, 2 or 3 in the U.S. for most of its products and services.
 The company has four major business groups: Community Banking, Wealth, Brokerage and Retirement, Consumer Lending and Wholesale Banking.
-Wells Fargo was ranked as the largest corporate donor in the U.S., based on 2012 donations.
-Investment banking fees increased to $1.746 billion in 2013, from $1.286 billion in 2012 and $965 million in 2011.
+Wells Fargo’s Investment banking fees were $2.2 billion in 2015.